manassharma07/crysx_nn/README.md

     - [x] ```'He'```
 - [x] Neural network optimization using
     - [x] Stochastic Gradient Descent
-- [x] Support for batched inputs, i.e., supplying a matrix of inputs where the collumns correspond to features and rows to the samples
+- [x] Support for batched inputs, i.e., supplying a matrix of inputs where the columns correspond to features and rows to the samples
 - [x] Support for GPU through Cupy `pip install cupy-cuda102` (Tested with CUDA 10.2)
 - [x] JIT compiled functions when possible for efficiency
 - [x] Object oriented